netham45/screamrouter/Readme/ui.md

 # ScreamRouter User Guide

-ScreamRouter is a powerful tool for routing audio around your house, allowing you to manage multiple audio sources and sinks with customizable routing and mixing capabilities.
+ScreamRouter is a tool for routing audio around your house, allowing you to manage multiple audio sources and sinks with customizable routing and mixing capabilities.

 ## Table of Contents
 1. [Interface Overview](#interface-overview)